DoubleDeez/MDFramework/README.md

 Only a single instance of a class can be registered for commands, this is because commands are invoked via their method name, which are the same for all instances of a class.

+## Logging
+TODO

 ## Replication
 There are 2 methods of replication with this framework.
 RPCs (calling a function on a remote system) and field replication (copying the data of a variable from the server to clients).

+### Network Ownership
+Only the server can set who has network ownership of a node.
+By default, all nodes except for `MDPlayer` player instances will have the server as their network owner.
+For `MDPlayer` instances, the server automatically assigns the corresponding peer as the owner of their `MDPlayer` instance.
+Standalone clients and the server always have network ownership rights, even if a client is set as network owner.
+How network ownership affects replication is described in the [RPCs](#rpcs) section below.

 ### RPCs
 RPC functions can only exist on Node objects.
 There are 3 types of RPC functions: Server, Client, and Broadcast commands.